Annapolis Spousal Support Attorney

 Spousal Support, also referred to as alimony, can be one of the most complex issues in a divorce, and certainly one that causes concern and anxiety for both spouses.
 Spousal support, unlike child support, is not governed by statutorily mandated guidelines but may be awarded at the discretion of the court after consideration of various factors.
 Accordingly, an award of spousal support and the amount are not as easily ascertainable as child support.
-At the Arn Family Law, we can analyze the specific facts of your case and advise you how those facts will impact your request for spousal support or ability to defend against a spousal support claim.
+At the Arn Family Law, we can analyze the specific facts of your case and advise you how those facts will impact your request for alimony or ability to defend against a spousal support claim.

-There are three types of spousal support in Maryland:
+The three types of spousal support in Maryland:

 Pendente Lite (or temporary) Spousal Support